You’ll focus on improving your academic English skills in the following areas:

 To prepare you for study at a UK university, you’ll be taught in classes, lectures and group seminars.
 You’ll work individually and with others.
 Independent study is an important element of this course, allowing you to practise your skills, deepen your knowledge and prepare for your programme.
 Throughout the course, you’ll be encouraged to think critically.

 You’ll also have dedicated time with your tutor to address questions you may have about your language and learning.

 In normal circumstances, teaching takes place on the University of Leeds campus.
 You’ll study full-time, with classes scheduled Monday to Friday between 9am to 5pm.

 Your pre-sessional course will include teaching and assessment time, as well as dates when the University will be closed, such as for Christmas, Easter and other public holidays.

 Teaching staff at the Language Centre contribute to academic research in language teaching.
 This research informs our course content, which means you’ll receive high quality teaching designed to help you get the most out of your studies.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

-Throughout the course you’ll work through a number of assessed assignments linked to your project work.
+Throughout the course you’ll work on assignments linked to your class work.
 This will allow you to monitor your progress and receive feedback from your tutor.
-At the end of term you’ll sit exams to test your academic writing, reading, listening and speaking skills.
+In each semester, you’ll take assessments to test your academic writing, reading, listening and speaking skills.